 As a side note, I also take pressure off myself.
 I may target myself in normal circumstances to write a blog a week, but have to accept that this won’t happen during the holidays.

 Rid yourself of mum guilt

 No one said you had to be your offspring’s main source of entertainment for the six-week holiday – we put that pressure on ourselves.
 We are our own worst enemies sometimes!

 If you want to send them to a holiday club so you can work from home, or just have a lie down – do it!

 If you want to let them mooch about in their PJs all day whilst you work – do it!

-The kids’ downtime from school is also downtime for us, away from the endless taxi-ing to school and after-school clubs.
+The kids’ downtime in the school holidays is also downtime for us, away from the endless taxi-ing to school and after-school clubs.
 Make sure you spend some time doing what you love in their downtime too!

 However you play things, we’re all just over here doing our best and your kids love you for it.